Food Safety

 A new peer-reviewed paper published in the Journal of Food Protection argued that routine restaurant inspection data are an underutilized resource for preventing foodborne illnesses, and that analyses connecting inspection data with outbreak surveillance data could potentially help prevent foodborne illness outbreaks.

-The review, authored by researchers from the University of Minnesota and the University of Helsinki, examined the links between routine restaurant inspection findings with foodborne illness outbreaks and sporadic foodborne illnesses.
-The authors asserted that data from foodservice establishment inspections and public health surveillance are not typically integrated in a way that allows regulators to directly assess the risk of illness transmission directly associated with patterns of food safety noncompliance.
+The review, authored by researchers from the University of Minnesota and the University of Helsinki, examined the links between routine restaurant inspection findings and foodborne illness outbreaks or sporadic foodborne illnesses.
+The authors asserted that data from foodservice establishment inspections and public health surveillance are not typically integrated in a way that allows regulators to assess the risk of illness transmission directly associated with patterns of food safety noncompliance.

 The Impact of FDA’s Food Code and Jurisdictional Inspection Policies